Thursday, April 24, 2008

 Today’s video games are complex creations with scripts, art direction and fully-developed characters.
 How are these games impacted by film and its creative practices and storytelling techniques?
 And how has a new generation of gamers forced the entertainment industry to reexamine the projects it puts onto the big screen?
 We’ll examine how the creative and business model for each industry is changing.

-Gordon Keith, The Gordon Keith Show Panelists: Randy Pitchford; Marty Stratton; and John O’Keefe
+Moderator: Gordon Keith, The Gordon Keith Show Panelists: Randy Pitchford; Marty Stratton; and John O’Keefe